Client means a legal person using Unicount Services.

 You have the right to receive your data, that you have provided to Unicount in a structured, commonly used format and machine-readable format and have the right to have this data transmitted directly to another service provider in cases where:

-a)Unicount processes your Personal Data on your consent or on the basis of fulfillment of a contract and
+a)Unicount processes your Personal Data on your consent or on the basis of fulfilment of a contract and

 b)processing is carried out by automated means.